MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 Refer to [How to create and manage read replicas in Azure Database for MySQL using the Azure portal](https://docs.microsoft.com/azure/mysql/howto-read-replicas-portal), to learn how to create and manage read replicas in the Azure Database for MySQL service using the Azure Portal.

 ## 8. Create the Azure Storage account and container

+Azure Storage is Microsoft's cloud storage solution for modern data storage scenarios, like storing flat files.
+Azure Storage offers a massively scalable object store for data objects, a file system service for the cloud, a messaging store for reliable messaging, and a NoSQL store.

 Regardless of what method it's used to create the Azure Storage account and container, if you look within the resource group in the Azure Portal it should look like it's shown below.
 The only additional exposed resource created would be the Azure Storage itself.